JohnBetaCode/JohnBetaCode/Management_Notes.md

 One of the most important things for tech leaders is to get out of their area of expertise (backend, frontend, data) and see the product from a higher-level perspective to generate expansion.

 Great tech leaders expand horizontally the boundaries of the technologies they know, allowing them to see technology as a whole.
 They focus on how well the whole engine works to fulfill business needs, not how each part performs individually.
-Interactions between the different technologies (and the members or teams responsible for each of them) matters, as well as the processes behind.
+Interactions between the different technologies (and the members or teams responsible for each of them) matter, as well as the processes behind them.
 You should keep an eye on it, as it’s your responsibility to care for the combined output, delegating the low-level details of each area to your team.

 Great tech leaders also expand vertically.
 They look a bit further and see the long-term impact of the work done, decisions made, their consequences, and risks taken, among others.